 An analytical and reflective study of some of the most significant movies of this past century.
-This course will be a holistic focus upon not just film technique, critical theory, and history, but also upon the communal, ethical, and spiritual dimensions of watching movies.
+This course will be a holistic focus upon not just film technique, critical theory, and history, but also upon the communal, ethical, and spiritual 168 dimensions of watching movies.
 Does not meet the general education requirement for literature.
-(Spring, odd)
+(Spring/Odd Years)

-Child and Adolescent Literature (ED256) LL256
+LL256 Child and Adolescent Literature (ED256)

-Study of Traditional and modern literature for children and adolescents.
+Study of traditional and modern literature for children and adolescents.
 Does not meet the general education requirement for literature.
 (Spring)

-Advanced Composition LL315
+LL315 Advanced Composition

 Study of the techniques of good expository writing with attention to the development of prose style in practical academic writing situations.
-Writing Intensive.
-(Spring, odd)
+(Writing Intensive.)
+(Spring/Odd Years)